brianhshin/brian_dwh/codwarzone/README.md

   - game_id = game_id || "_" || gamer_id and separate column for game_url_id
   - keep game_id and make new pk for game_details_id and game_stats_id of game_id = game_id || "_" || gamer_id
     - went with this one.
++ Ideally, I wanted 3 different schemas (RawData, Staging, Prod) for these tables, but SQLite operates as one schema.
+So...
+I just made the tables clearly distinguishable.